Lightning-AI/pytorch-lightning/docs/source/common/checkpointing.rst

 - State of all callbacks (for stateful callbacks)
 - State of datamodule (for stateful datamodules)
 - The hyperparameters used for that model if passed in as hparams (Argparse.Namespace)
+- The hyperparameters used for that datamodule if passed in as hparams (Argparse.Namespace)
 - State of Loops (if using Fault-Tolerant training)